The sumptuous Vauxhall Pleasure Gardens were arguably the birthplace of large-scale outdoor entertainment.

 British Interplanetary Society opens.
 Over the years, many luminaries in science and space have been spotted outside what looks like an innocuous building.

 Princess Diana reportedly visits The Royal Vauxhall Tavern, dressed as a man.
 Vauxhall has become known as ‘Gay Village’ with a mix of underground, after hours and performance venues.
 Its reputation for pleasure seeking has been re-established.

 The Vauxhall Pleasure Gardens are refurbished.
 Events such as Summer Screen, GMFA Sports day attract people from all over London.

 New towers and a public square will emerge in the centre of Vauxhall.
 The gyratory will be redesigned and the bus station moved.
-Northern Line extensions at Nine Elms and Battersea will have been in operation since 2020.
+Northern Line extension to Nine Elms and Battersea Power Station will have been in operation since 2021.